.NET HELP

 4. Import the namespace and create the object.

-5. Process the swagger JSON to c# code.
+5. Process the Swagger JSON to C# code.

 6. Execute the code and display the result.

-Understanding the NSwag
+Understanding NSwag

-A.NET Swagger toolchain called NSwag was created to make it easier to create Swagger specifications, or OpenAPI documents, for APIs constructed using ASP.NET Web API, ASP.NET Core, or other .NET frameworks.
+A .NET Swagger toolchain called NSwag was created to make it easier to create Swagger specifications, or OpenAPI documents, for APIs constructed using ASP.NET Web API, ASP.NET Core, or other .NET frameworks.

 Features of NSwag